hirvinen/nextjs-starter/README.md

 # A Next.js starter project

-This is a starter project to serve as a template for Next.js applications
+This is a starter project to serve as a template for Next.js applications.

+It is not a clone of, but inspired by [Next.js Starter Project](https://github.com/iaincollins/nextjs-starter) by [Iain Collins](https://github.com/iaincollins) .
+It will probably do many things in a similar fashion, while others may reflect different preferences.
+The main reason for doing this myself is to learn more about what's going on under the hood.

 ## Features / objectives